MoShams1/PRJ2023_MIPS-Attention/README.md

 ---

 ### Overview
-First, I will see how the spatial profile of the mislocalization looks like and whether only the position of objects are miscalculated or also thier shape deforms.
+Q1: What is the spatial profile of the mislocalization around a moving object with different sizes and speeds?

-Next, I will investigate how low-level features:
-- size
-- speed
-- contrast/luminance

-as well as higher-level features:
-- predictability
-- memory load
-- physical reasoning

-influence the magnitude and spatial profile of the effect.
+Q2: Is it the space itself that distorts due to te motion or only the position of objects flashing in the vicinity of a moving object?

+Q3: What is the temporal dynamic of a leading edge becoming a trailing edge when the moving object reverses its motion direction?

+Q4: Is it possible to manipulate the spatial profile of the mislocalization by adding mediant objects that interact with the moving object in different ways?

 ---